domluna/tinyrag/README.md

 # tiny binary rag

+> Whether you use Int8, UInt8, or Int64 the performance the same when performing the actual search (on my M1 air).
+This might change depending on the architecture you're using.
+The best representation is probably UInt64s. as this will likely give you the most transferrable result across different architectures.

+> The best search timings come from either 1) Vector of StaticArrays and StaticArray query vector or 2) Matrix of elements as (num_bytes, num_rows) and StaticArray query.
+So could only make the query array static and get the same performance.

 > Thanks for HN users `mik1998` and `borodi` who brought up the popcnt instruction and the count_ones function in Julia which carries this out, I've updated the timings and it's even faster now.

 I wanted to experiment in how quickly precise RAG lookups could be performed with a binary vector space.